JerJohn15/stock-quotes-and-recco/README.md

 npm install && npm start

-**Note**: Windows users might have to run 'webpack && node server.js', as an alternative,  instead of 'npm start', if your get a 'Error: Cannot find module ... server.js' error message.
+**Note**: Windows users might have to run 'webpack && node server.js', as an alternative,  instead of 'npm start', if you get a  cannot find module error message.

 Give the server a few minutes to download npm dependencies depending on your connection speed, you will eventually see a message saying 'Example app available at: http://localhost:8080'.
 This means you've pulled the project successfully and you can check the app at http://localhost:8080 from your browser.

+**Note**: You'll need to run the above command each time you want to test out changes you've made to the project.

 Tests can be run with mocha installed via the cmd 'mocha' in the root directory of the project.